-Federal authorities raised concerns about the efficacy of proposed design safeguards to mitigate for the effects of potential water level fluctuations in covered and uncovered areas of the TMA.
+Federal authorities raised concerns about the efficacy of proposed design safeguards to mitigate for the effects of potential water level fluctuations in covered and uncovered areas of the tailings management area.

-Federal authorities also raised concerns about impacts of insufficient water supply in the Pinewood River on fish and fish habitat.
+Federal and provincial authorities also raised concerns about impacts of insufficient water supply in the Pinewood River on fish and fish habitat.
 The proponent proposed to take water in Pinewood River for a maximum of two years during mine construction.